1.Types of Wills in Japan

 – Must be handwritten

-ii) Notary Deed will
+ii) Notarized will

-A Notary Deed will requires the testator to visit the office of a notary (“Koushounin” in Japanese).
+A notarized will requires the testator to visit the office of a notary (“Koushounin” in Japanese).
 It involves two or more witnesses, with a notary overseeing the process and recording the will.
 A copy of the will is retained in the notary’s office, making it the safest and most reliable option.

 2. Distinction between Wills and “Statutory Inheritance (Legal Portion)”